The Game Theory of Fake News: Detailed analysis of the misinformation game

-The stage game payoff matrix for the fake news game is described in Table S1 for a single receiver and a single transmitter.
-We consider an infinitely iterated version of this game, which in general is played by a single transmitter and $N$ receivers, as described in the Methods section of the main text.
+The stage game payoff matrix for the misinformation game is described in Table S1 for a single receiver and a single transmitter.
+We consider an infinitely iterated version of this game, which in general is played by a single transmitter and $N$ receivers, as described in the main text.
 This iterated game describes the long term dynamics of a receiver being served news stories by a transmitter.

+We consider a transmitter strategy $\mathbf{r}$ as described by Eq.
+1, such that the probability of a transmitter sharing true news is $r_{ki}$, where the last piece of news shared was consumed by $k$ receivers and was of type $i$.
+The possible types of news are true ($t$) or fake ($f$), so that $i\in\{t,f\}$, and in a population of $N$ receivers the amount of engagement is $k\in[0,N]$.
+The transmitter strategy space we consider is thus memory-1.
+When using a strategy of this type, a transmitter unilaterally enforces a linear relationship between receiver engagement and the amount of misinformation shared by the transmitter (as described in the main text).
+This relationship is given by Eq.
+3 and holds regardless of the receiver strategy $\mathbf{p}$, i.e. it holds for other types of receiver strategy than given by Eq.
+2, including cases where the receiver strategy employs memory of their full history of interactions with the transmitter.

+To see this, encode the state of the repeated game in round $j$ as $v_{ki}^j$ where $k$ is the number of receivers who engage in round $j$ and $i$ is the type of news shared by the transmitter.
+The probability that the game is in state $v_{ki}^{j+1}$ at round $j+1$ is then given by\footnote{Note that equation numbers in the supplement follow on from the main text}

+\\ where $\text{Pr}(K=k)=\sum_{A\in F_k}\prod_{a\in A}p^a\prod_{b\in A^C}(1-p^b)$ is the Poisson Binomial distribution describing the probability that $k$ receivers engage, where $F_k$ encodes the possible subsets of $k$ integers that can be selected from $N$, i.e. the possible combinations of receivers who can engage with a piece of news to produce overall engagement level $k$.
+The set $A$ is just a particular such subset.
+Note that we allow each receiver strategy $p_a$ and $p_b$ to be different and depend on the full history of play of the receivers and transmitter i.e. we place no particular constraint on the receiver strategy used.
+The master equation for $v_{kf}$ is defined in the equivalent way with $(1-r_{ml})$ in place of $r_{ml}$ in Eq.
+4.

+At equilibrium the solution to Eq.
+4 must satisfy $v_{ki}^{j+1}=v_{ki}^j=v_{ki}$.
+Below we give the conditions for a transmitter strategy $\mathbf{r}$ of the form Eq.
+1 to generate an equilibrium solution satisfying Eq.
+3 for a single transmitter and receiver.
+Note that we assume that receiver and transmitter actions are subject to a small execution error at rate $\varepsilon$, which ensures that the Markov process described by Eq.
+4 has no absorbing states, and a unique stationary distribution.
+And so, since we assume an infinitely repeated game, the dynamics are guaranteed to converge to this equilibrium.